dmitp888/WorkoutApp/README.md

 # WorkoutApp

 This is a website that lets you build your own work out routines providing you with different exersizes for each muscle group.
-Technologies used: React.js, CSS, Bootstrap, Reac-image-mapper NPM
+Technologies used: React.js, CSS, Bootstrap, Reac-image-mapper and Passport NPM.

+## Features
+* Sign up and Login
+* Featured exersizes database
+* Add your exersize to the list